Meta-models for transfer learning in source localisation: Representing AE Maps with Gaussian Processes Regression

 A vague prior is defined for $\alpha_r$, which indicates high variance in the noise process~$r$, to reflect weak \textit{a priori} knowledge,

-We assume this high scale for the noise process, since it is known that measurement noise increases dramatically at the extremities of the plate, far from the centroid of sensor pairs~\cite{jones2022heteroscedastic}.
+A high scale for the noise process is assumed, since it is known that measurement noise increases dramatically at the extremities of the plate, far from the centroid of sensor pairs~\cite{jones2022heteroscedastic}.